herambchaudhari4121/website-8/README.md

 ## Contributing

-Thinking about contributing?
+Thinking about your contributing?
 Great!
 This should help you get the website running locally.

 ### Getting Started